Henri de La Tour d'Auvergne, Viscount of Turenne: Marshal of France

 The relations of the principality of Sedan to the French crown markedly influenced the earlier career of Turenne; sometimes it proved necessary to advance the soldier to conciliate the ducal family, at other times the machinations of the ducal family against Richelieu or Mazarin prevented the king's advisers from giving their full confidence to their general in the field.
 Moreover, his steady adherence to the Protestant religion provided a further element of difficulty in Turenne's relations with the ministers.
-Cardinal Richelieu nevertheless entrusted him with the command in Italy in 1643 under prince Thomas, who had changed sides in the quarrel, and who was not trusted by Richelieu.
-Thomas, while in theory in command himself, quickly put Turenne in control of the campaign.
-Using deception to fool the Spanish into weakening the Trino Turenne took the town in a few weeks.
-He was promoted to Marshal of France (16 May 1643).
+Cardinal Richelieu nevertheless entrusted him with the command in Italy in 1643 under Prince Thomas, who had changed sides in the quarrel, and who was not trusted by Richelieu.
+Thomas, nominally in command, quickly put Turenne in control of the campaign.
+Using deception to fool the Spanish into weakening Trino, Turenne took the town in a few weeks.
+He was promoted to Marshal of France on 16 May 1643.

 Turenne was recalled due to the intrigues of Cardinal Mazarin, who was sabotaging Turenne's career.
 This meant that he was available in case of sudden need for a good commander.
 After the French suffered a devastating defeat at Tuttlingen, Turenne was thrown back into action.
 The following campaign would greatly advance his career.